 Some people who don’t often need medical care would rather have a smaller premium and pay more up front for care as they go.
 But it can mean taking a chance that you might end up paying a big medical bill if you have an unexpected illness or injury.

 Other people like knowing that when they need their insurance, they won’t have to come up with a large sum of money before their plan starts helping with the cost.
 They’d rather have a higher premium, but a lower deductible.
 It makes costs more predictable.

 Q: If I pay so much out of pocket before my insurance kicks in, why should I have coverage?A: Health coverage can lower your costs even when you must pay out of pocket to meet your deductible.
-Insurance companies negotiate their rates with providers, and you’ll pay that discounted rate.
+Insurance companies negotiate their rates with providers, and you’ll pay that discounted rate when you use those in-network providers.
 Without that discount, people often pay twice as much — or more — for care.

 To find more information about insurance terms, check out our online glossary.

 Your health plan covers many preventive services, including vaccines for children and adults and yearly wellness exams, at no cost when you get services from a provider in your health plan’s network.* And screenings like mammograms, Pap tests and others are also covered at no cost.